When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 7pm: Dinner At Duble Mezze Bar, Istanbul

-As our three days in Istanbul drew to an end, we decided to end our tour in style – heading to the jaw-dropping Duble Mezze Bar, Istanbul.
+As our 3 days in Istanbul drew to an end, we decided to end our tour in style – heading to the jaw-dropping Duble Mezze Bar, Istanbul.

 Found back in the port of Karaköy, the Bar not only offers traditional (and delicious) meze, but also provides unlimited wine, beer or Raki (alongside a set meal).
 However, the crowning feature of this place was its breathtaking views – particularly at sunset.